 Stop the Cycle by Correcting the Imbalances Yourself

 The solution goes well beyond finding the right mattress or sleeping position.
-Morning back pain is far more serious an issue than these measures can provide.
+When it hurt too often, it is far more serious an issue than these fixes can provide.

 The Solution is in Correcting the Muscle Imbalances

 Many people immediately react in disbelief because they believe that they have tried this method without success.
 However, due to the complexity and layers of imbalances, it is not possible to correct them as easily as one would want.
 Quick fixes do not work.
 You cannot fix this problem with a few quick stretches or movements and break the cycle.
 This approach has failed too many people.

 It is very hard to accept, but many specific movements and stretches are needed to return this balance.
 They must be performed in a specific order, number of repetitions and length of time in order to be successful.
 This is about reconditioning the muscle and joint to it proper state and alignment.